apache/flink/flink-container/docker/README.md

 If you want to build the Flink image for a specific version of Flink/Hadoop/Scala run:

     build.sh --from-release --flink-version 1.6.0 --hadoop-version 2.8 --scala-version 2.11 --image-name <IMAGE_NAME>

+Please note that from Flink-1.8, hadoop version is optional and you could build the Flink image without providing any hadoop version.

 The script will try to download the released version from the Apache archive.